US hands Bagram Airfield to Afghans after nearly 20 years | Law-Order

 - Afghanistan

-The airfield was handed over to the Afghan National Security and Defense Force in its entirety, they said on condition they not be identified because they were not authorized to release it to the media.
+The airfield was handed over to the Afghan National Security and Defense Force in its entirety, they said on condition they not be identified because they were not authorized to release the information to the media.

-One of the officials also said the US top commander in Afghanistan, Gen. Austin S Miller, “still retains all the capabilities and authorities to protect the forces.”
-The withdrawal is the clearest indication that the last of the 2,500-3,500 US troops have left Afghanistan or are nearing a departure, months ahead of President Joe Biden's promise that they would be gone by Sept 11.
+One of the officials also said the U.S. top commander in Afghanistan, Gen. Austin S Miller, “still retains all the capabilities and authorities to protect the forces.”
+The withdrawal from Bagram Airfield is the clearest indication that the last of the 2,500-3,500 US troops have left Afghanistan or are nearing a departure, months ahead of President Joe Biden's promise that they would be gone by Sept 11.

+Most NATO soldiers have already quietly exited as of this week.
+Announcements from several countries analyzed by The Associated Press show that a majority of European troops has now left with little ceremony — a stark contrast to the dramatic and public show of force and unity when NATO allies lined up to back the US invasion in 2001.

 The US has refused to say when the last US soldier would leave Afghanistan, citing security concerns, but also the protection of Kabul's Hamid Karzai International Airport is still being negotiated.
 Turkish and US soldiers currently are protecting the airport.
-That protection is currently covered under the Resolute Support Mission, which is the military mission currently closing.
+That protection is currently covered under the Resolute Support Mission, which is the military mission being wound down.

-Until a new agreement for the airport's protection is negotiated between Turkey and the Afghan government, and possibly the United States, the Resolute Support mission would appear to continue.

-The U.S. will also have about 6,500 troops in Afghanistan to protect its sprawling embassy in the capital.
+Until a new agreement for the airport's protection is negotiated between Turkey and the Afghan government, and possibly the United States, the Resolute Support mission would appear to have to continue in order to give international troops the legal authority.
+The US will also have about 650 troops in Afghanistan to protect its sprawling embassy in the capital.
+Their presence it is understood will be covered in a bilateral agreement with the Afghan government.

+The US and NATO leaving comes as Taliban insurgents make strides in several parts of the country, overrunning dozens of districts and overwhelming beleaguered Afghan security Forces.
+In a worrying development, the government has resurrected militias with a history of brutal violence to assist the Afghan security forces.
+At what had all the hallmarks of a final press conference, Gen. Miller this week warned that continued violence risked a civil war in Afghanistan that should have the world worried.

-At its peak, Bagram Airfield saw more than 100,000 US troops pass through its sprawling compound barely an hour's drive north of the Afghan capital Kabul.
+At its peak around 2012, Bagram Airfield saw more than 100,000 US troops pass through its sprawling compound barely an hour's drive north of the Afghan capital Kabul.

+The departure is rife with symbolism.
+Not least, it's the second time that an invader of Afghanistan has come and gone through Bagram.

+The Soviet Union built the airfield in the 1950s.
+When it invaded Afghanistan in 1979 to back a communist government, it turned it into its main base from which it would defend its occupation of the country.
+For 10 years, the Soviets fought the U.S.-backed mujahedeen, dubbed freedom fighters by President Ronald Reagan, who saw them as a front-line force in one of the last Cold War battles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)